Skip to content

 Child thread is running.

 The two possibilities demonstrate the concepts of threads and concurrency.
 Consider a thread as executing a function.
 Initially, there is only one thread running function main; After main invokes thread_create, another thread is created running function child.
 Let's call them the main thread and the child thread.
 Concurrency means that the program does not enforce any ordering between the two threads.
-Therefore, if the child thread does the printing first, we should observe the first possible output above.
-Otherwise, if the main thread does the printing first, we should observe the second possibility.
+Therefore, if the child thread does the printing first, we will observe the first output above.
+Otherwise, if the main thread does the printing first, we will observe the second possibility.

 TIP

 We will explain the meaning of cooperative later.
-The key is that, everything in P1 will only use the three types of CPU instructions explained in P0 (i.e., integer computation, control transfer and memory access).
+The key here is that, everything in P1 will only use the three types of CPU instructions explained in P0 (i.e., integer computation, control transfer and memory access).
 Again, we have been seriously striving to help you gain a precise understanding of OS concepts (e.g., threads) by connecting the concepts with the exact CPU instructions.

 Get started

 You will start from the thread branch of egos-2000 which provides printf and _sbrk for malloc just like P0.
-Feel free to incorporate your P0 solution for better debug printing.
-This branch also adds a new source file context.s, which contains two important helper functions ctx_start and ctx_switch:
+Feel free to incorporate your P0 solutions in thread.c for debug printing. thread.c has also listed all the functions that you need to implement in P1.

 asm